ristotoldsep/ristotoldsep/README.md

 ## Hi there, I'm Risto - a Full-Stack Web Developer 👋

-### I'm a Second-year student at TalTech specialising in Computer Systems Engineering.
+###  I'm in my final year of studies towards a Bachelor's in Computer Systems Engineering at TalTech.

 ### I am passionate about creating intuitive and dynamic user experiences.